xxx/lpc-rs/doc/glossary.md

 written for it, but all have their differences, as the language has no specification.

+Unlike many other languages, LPC code can be written and (re-)loaded into an already-running game.
+There is no need to restart anything to make changes.

 ## M

 ### master object (master)